DIY Drawing Salve

 What’s a Drawing Salve?

-Last year was our first year making this salve which I wanted to have on hand just in case.
-Unfortunately, “just in case” turned into being used many times by almost every member of our family.
 The first application was for ticks.
-Last year was a terrible season for ticks and every time we found one on any of us, besides saving the tick and putting it in a plastic bag in the freezer, we’d apply a thick layer of drawing salve on the spot where the tick was, cover it with a bandage and let it sit overnight.
+Last year was a terrible season for ticks and every time we found one on any of us, we’d apply a thick layer of drawing salve on the spot where the tick was, cover it with a bandage, and let it sit overnight.
+This helped significantly with the healing process for any skin irritations caused by the tick.

-Fast forward, last year, he managed to get close to a dozen bee stings by the year’s end.
-Every time he got stung, he immediately went in and applied this DIY drawing salve to the sting and there was no residual swelling, minimal pain and itching, and instantaneous relief.
-That being said, we are true believers in the power of this drawing salve!
+Fast forward to last year, he managed to get close to a dozen bee stings by the year’s end being out and about on our 5-acre homestead.
+Every time he got stung, he immediately went in and applied this DIY drawing salve to the sting.
+There was no residual swelling, minimal pain and itching, and instantaneous relief.

 Active Ingredients in DIY Drawing Salve

-Activated Charcoal: Basic charcoal is made from wood, coconut shell, peat, coal, or petroleum but the difference in “activated” charcoal is a form of charcoal that has been processed to contain pores that can trap chemicals and prevent them from being absorbed by the body.
+Activated Charcoal: Basic charcoal is made from wood, coconut shell, peat, coal, or petroleum.
+But the difference in “activated” charcoal is a form of charcoal that has been processed to contain pores that can trap chemicals and prevent them from being absorbed by the body.

-Activated charcoal is a common remedy to remove poisons from the body.
+Activated charcoal is a common effective remedy to remove poisons from the body.
 It has also had applications for the treatment of digestive issues.
 Activated charcoal is black and super messy but it’s a very helpful thing to have on hand.

 Bentonite Clay: Bentonite clay comes from ash taken from volcanoes.
 It is dried out and filtered before being sold.
-The benefits of bentonite clay include:

-- Aiding in detoxification
+– aiding in detoxification

-- Protective against bacterial infections
+– protection against bacterial infections

-- Supporting digestion and respiration
+– supporting digestion and respiration

-The main mechanism by which bentonite clay works is by binding to toxins in the body, almost magnet like, and removing them from the body.
+The main mechanism by which bentonite clay works is by binding to toxins in the body, almost magnet-like, and removing them from the body.

 How to Apply: